-The climate is quite comfortable, with all four seasons, and not many extremes.
+The climate is quite comfortable, with all four seasons.
 Urbana, which was originally called “Big Grove” lies on the prairie, near the confluence of five rivers.
 Part of the original big grove has been preserved in Busey Woods, at Crystal Lake Park.
 Close by and a favorite of all ages is the Anita Purves Nature Center.
 Speaking of parks, both cities have award winning park districts: Champaign Park District and Urbana Park District which includes local favorite Meadowbrook Park, a popular hiking/biking trail in the middle of a tall grass prairie.
 Looking for a longer hike?
 The trails at nearby Allerton Park and Conference Center are dotted with sculptures collected from around the world where you can also see original tall grass prairie.
 Check out the Department of Natural Resources.
 Even though east central Illinois itself is flat prairie, within two to three hours away you can find wonderful hiking, canoeing and kayaking opportunities with hills, cliffs and rock formations galore, such as those at Moraine View, Kickapoo, and Starved Rock State Parks, and Turkey Run State Park in Indiana.
 Both communities have pools and/or aquatic centers, the newest being the Crystal Lake Pool and Aquatic Center.
 Ice skating enthusiasts enjoy the U of I Ice Arena for year round skating.
 Many garden centers provide plenty of material for building your own landscape if gardening is a hobby, and places such as the U of I Arboretum and the Master Gardeners Idea Garden are amazing and inspirational.

 MUSIC, ENTERTAINMENT, SPORTING EVENTS AND FESTIVALS

-The university attracts world-class music, dance and theater performances to the four theaters at the Krannert Center for the Performing Arts, celebrating its 50th anniversary next year.
+The university attracts world-class music, dance and theater performances to the four theaters at the Krannert Center for the Performing Arts.
 The fantastic acoustics of the Great Hall at Krannert has been chosen for recordings by major symphonies.
 You will find a large number of UU’s at the various performances there.
 The Champaign-Urbana Symphony and Sinfonia Da Camera offer frequent concerts as well.
 Many opportunities for a continuous flow of fascinating lectures and cultural offerings abound.
 Athletic events of all types can be found at the university as well as local schools and other groups.
 The State Farm Center, resembling a space ship emerging from the prairie, and originally built as The Assembly Hall, hosts numerous sporting events, concerts and other touring shows, circuses and community fairs.
 Champaign is home to the Ebertfest, well-known by film buffs everywhere and hosted at the restored historic Virginia Theater.
 Urbana has the Station Theater, showing plays featuring highly talented local actors.
 There is a very active live music scene, as you might expect in a university town with many local and traveling bands performing in nightclubs and other venues.
 Among music festivals- two local favorites are the Pygmalion Festival and the C-U Folk and Roots Festival.
 Dance is a popular activity- whether as active participant, such as at the Regent Ballroom, the Tango Society, Salsa or as an observer with the world renowned Dance Illinois department at the U of I. Movie theaters are in plentiful supply with the Savoy 16 IMAX, Carmike Cinemas, and for the eclectic movie goer The Art Theater Coop finds many UU’s being part owners as well as attendees.
 Make your own art with friends at the Art Party Studio.
 Make your own pottery at the CU Potters’ Club.
 There are activities galore.
 Suffice it to say, it’s hard to be bored around here, unless you’re just plain boring with no interests whatsoever!